agateblue/screen-sizer/README.md

 - Multilingual (see
 [Available translations](#Available translations) for a list of available languages)
+- Full screen mode
+- Bookmarklet for instant testing when viewing a website
+- Keyboard shortcuts for faster usage
 - Free as in free beer and free speech (licenced under GPLv3)
 - Runable locally, on your very own computer
 - Can be deployed on a webserver, for public access over the internet